Gypsy, Roma and Traveller Communities

 The information in this section is from information published by the then Department of Children, Schools and Families in January 2010.

 The content is Crown Copyright and may only be reproduced for non-commercial research, education or training purposes.
-NATT+ members can download this document from the National Strategies Documents section of the members' area.
+NATT+ members can download this information in its original document form from the members' area.

 The definition of individual Gypsy, Roma and Traveller communities can be complex.